Firestarter (1984 film): Plot

 His plan is foiled once Andy enters and Charlie instead runs to her father.
 She tells him that "John" is present and asks if they can take him with them.
 She is saddened and angered to find out the truth, yet believes Rainbird when he states that he will not kill her father if she comes to him.
 To save his daughter, Andy orders the still mind-controlled Hollister to shoot at Rainbird.
 However, Rainbird kills Hollister, after which Andy, using his powers, causes Rainbird to leap to the ground, breaking his leg.
 Rainbird shoots Andy in the neck, fatally wounding him.
 He then fires at Charlie but she detonates the bullet and engulfs Rainbird in the ensuing fire, killing him.
-Andy, mortally wounded and dying, pleads with her to use her powers to bring the facility down after he dies.
+Before dying, Andy pleads with her to use her powers to bring the facility down.
 The entire security team arrives and she eliminates them one by one with her powers and makes her way off the property.
 Charlie hitchhikes back to the Manders' farm and is welcomed back.
 Shortly after, Charlie and Irv arrive in New York City to tell her story to the media.